• Skip to primary navigation

 After my trial was successful, I try to have a small batch of curry base in my refrigerator at all times.
 When I'm in a rush or not in the mood to cook from scratch, I can quickly make Indian restaurant recipes at home using this curry base paste instead of getting takeout.

-Ingredients to prepare Indian Base Gravy
+Indian Base Gravy Ingredients

 Onion: One of the main ingredients of the Indian curry base sauce.
 Since medium-sized onions are easy to handle, I always chose them.
 When you have more quantities of onion, I would suggest using vegetable chopper to chop the onions.